Johnny Aitken: Educator

 Many of us were deeply moved by an important milestone in the evolution of our country: the report of the Truth and Reconciliation Commission of Canada.
 The report brings up many feelings: pain, guilt, sadness, shame, anger.
 It also leads to questions about how to move forward: What is reconciliation?
 How can we be part of making it happen?
 The report offers hope that “reconciliation offers a new way of living together.”
 But it also advises that “reconciliation cannot occur without listening, contemplation, meditation, and deeper internal deliberation.”
 Coming to terms with the truth and committing to the healing required can be first steps towards reconciliation.

-Community members engaged with each other and John in a moving, respectful, and mindful discussion of the issues surrounding truth, healing, and reconciliation with Indigenous Nations.
+Community members engaged with each other and Johnny in a moving, respectful, and mindful discussion of the issues surrounding truth, healing, and reconciliation with Indigenous Nations.

 Past Video Projects